IlkkaRo/NodeJS-testing/databaseExamples/04 databaseSessions/README.md

   node index
   ```

-Or if you addes start-script to package.json
+Or if you added start-script to package.json

   ```shell
   npm start